-But first things first, here’s what you need to know:
+But first things first, here’s what you need to know (if you are not new to the rooftops, skip it):

 - Dress code – in New York’s nightlife, you need to be careful about how you dress – some places have a rigorous dress code, and they can deny your entrance because of your outfit.
 Yep.
 And that happens with rooftops as well.
 But, there is no written rule for a specific NYC dress code that can be applied to all the rooftops in the city.
 Each place has its own vibes – and rules.
 So it’s always good checking the establishment’s website first to be sure.
 Overall, I would say that tank tops, sportswear, athletic wear, hoodies, caps, gym sneakers, and flip-flops should be avoided.
 It doesn’t hurt to think about your outfit with attention – because you’ll definitely want to take pictures and look good in them, right